Sarah Gordon

 To see all of Sarah's work currently showcased at The Little Gallery please click here

 I am often on or overlooking an ocean or sea and the water has always been a big influence on my life and works.
-The east coasts of New Zealand act as a magnet for me, dry grass on hills sweeping down to the water, rocks, sand, dunes or cliffs, holiday patches or farms.
+The east coasts of New Zealand act as a magnet for me, dry grass green bush on hills sweeping down to the water, rocks, sand, dunes or cliffs, holiday patches or farms.
 Growing up in rural coastal Gisborne and now enjoying life in both Gisborne and the Coromandel, I’m definitely settling back into my East Coast roots.
-Recently living aboard a yacht and painting on the Mediterranean Sea has given me an even deeper love of coastlines in other cultures.
+Having lived aboard a yacht and painting on the Mediterranean Sea has given me an even deeper love of coastlines in other cultures.

-Inspirations in my life have been;
+Inspirations in my life have been

 ❖ Sailing around a bleached out, hot Mediterranean Sea.